 - Now the Lulu icon will be added to the macOS menu bar; click on it to manage rules and preferences.

 Another main advantage of Lulu is that you can check the threat level of all apps that makes outgoing connections with the VirusTotal database.
 Click on the VirusTotal icon when you see the outgoing connection notification; it does a live scan and tells you the result.
 This feature allows you to confirm whether the app making the internet connection is malware or not.

 Lulu is an open-source app for the Mac.
 Its source code is available on Github— so anyone can audit the application’s security status if they are concerned.
 However, open-source apps have its disadvantage too.
 If there are any loopholes within the code, malware creators can use it to target the Lulu app’s computers.
 So if you are using Lulu, always use the latest version.
 You can check and update it from the preferences menu.

 Alternative free firewall app to prevent outgoing network traffic on macOS: TCPBlock

 TCPBlock was one of the reliable free firewall apps for the macOS in the past.
 Although it’s the interface is confusing for the users, it did work in old macOS versions.
 The app is outdated for use in new-age computers.
 However, if your Mac runs macOS 10.11 EL Capitan, and below, you may consider TCPBlock (click here) for blocking outgoing connections.

 TCP block also has a notification system to let you know about the outgoing internet activity.
 But the alerts appear in the macOS notification area if you enable the option in settings.
-TCPBlock is not as interactive as the Lulu; you have to adjust many settings manually.
-But those who are using old Macs have fewer choices in the free category, and TCPBlock is best among them.
+TCPBlock is not as interactive as the Lulu and you have to adjust many settings manually.
+But those who are using old Macs have a very few choices in the free category, and TCPBlock is best among them.